 10. About 10 minutes before the pudding is done, add the cream, evaporated milk, butter, brown sugar, white sugar and vanilla to a saucepan.

-11. Heat the sauce over medium heat until the butter is melted and the sauce is warm.
-Be careful not to let it boil.
+11. Heat over medium heat, stirring now and then, until the butter has melted and the sugar has dissolved.
+The sauce should be hot and pourable, but it does not need to boil.
 Remove from the heat.

 Assemble the pudding